Wednesday, 2 October 2024

 Antonio Vivaldi (1679-1741), colloquially known as “The Red Priest”.
 Courtesy, Britannica.

-A brand new Stein grand piano has been purchased by the orphanage, but secreted away in a dungeon-like room in the bowels of the building, covered up, and definitely not intended for use by the young girls.
+But back to the movie: A brand new Stein grand piano has been purchased by the orphanage, and secreted away in a dungeon-like room in the bowels of the building, covered up, and definitely not intended for use by the young girls.

 Stein was a real piano manufacturer, founded by Johann Stein around 1780 and the first to produce a hammer action with escapement, preceding what became “the big three” - Steinway, Bechstein and Bluthner - by over 70 years.
 In 1790, the factory was taken over by his daughter Nannette Stein.